Susan Wise Bauer

 Susan Wise Bauer (born 1968) is an American author, English instructor of writing and American literature at The College of William and Mary, and founder of Well-Trained Mind Press (formerly Peace Hill Press).

 Early life and education

 Susan Wise Bauer was born on August 8, 1968, in Chelsea, Massachusetts.
-She grew up on a farm in Virginia, the daughter of Jessie and James Wise.
+She grew up on a farm in Virginia, as the daughter of Jessie and James Wise.
 Her father was a pediatrician, and her mother was an educator.
 She and her two siblings received a homeschool education starting in the 1970s.

 Bauer holds a Master of Divinity from Westminster Theological Seminary in Philadelphia, Pennsylvania, a Master of Arts in English and a Ph.D. in American Studies from The College of William and Mary.
 She received her B.A. from Liberty University.
 She has been a member of the English faculty at William and Mary since 1993.
 She married Peter John Bauer, a pastor, in 1990.